Back Pain Treatment Perth | Chiropractor Perth - Carbon Chiro

 Why Do I Have Back Pain?

 Back pain is a common issue affecting millions of Australians and a frequent reason for chiropractic visits.
-It can result from muscle strain, spinal misalignments, joint dysfunction, or nerve irritation.
-Poor posture, prolonged sitting, heavy lifting, or underlying conditions such as arthritis or disc degeneration often contribute to back pain.
+It can result from muscle strain, spinal restriction, joint dysfunction, or nerve irritation.
+Poor posture, prolonged sitting, heavy lifting, or underlying conditions such as arthritis or disc degeneration often contribute to pain.
 The discomfort may stem from muscles, ligaments, or spinal structures, with inflammation and restricted movement playing a key role.
 Chiropractic care provides a non-invasive solution by realigning the spine, relieving tension, and improving mobility.

 Through spinal adjustments, soft tissue therapy, and postural correction, chiropractors help restore proper function, reduce pain, and enhance spinal health.
-If back pain persists, chiropractic care can identify underlying causes and offer effective, long-term relief.
+If pain persists, chiropractic care can identify underlying causes and offer effective, long-term relief.

 Common Types Of Back Pain